 Wicked Relaunches Wicked Records

-In August of 2017 Wicked Sound System celebrates the relaunch of Wicked Records, with the annual shindig in San Francisco.
+In August of 2017 Wicked Sound System celebrated the relaunch of Wicked Records, with the annual shindig.

 The DJ crew of Jenö, Garth, Markie and Thomas went on to spread their gospel throughout America in a customized 1947 Greyhound bus with their own 15k TurboSound system and a crew of 20 friends.
 This inspired Garth’s record label Grayhound Recordings which became home base for the crew’s own releases and launched the recording careers of many other west coast electronic artists.
 53 singles were released from 1998.